11 Jun, 2023

 What is Bitcoin Mining?

 Bitcoin mining validates transactions and adds them to a distributed digital ledger (DLT).
-Each miner in the Bitcoin network owns a copy of DLT, containing the entire history of Bitcoin.
+Each miner in the Bitcoin network owns a copy of DLT, which contains Bitcoin’s entire history.

-Miners use the proof of work (PoW) consensus mechanism.
-This ensures that only authentic transactions enter the DLT.
-Plus, PoW sees miners deploy their computers to solve complex math operations.
+Miners use the proof of work (PoW) consensus mechanism, which ensures that only authentic transactions enter the DLT.
+PoW also sees miners deploy their computers to solve complex math operations.

 It’s like a class where students try to answer a question.
 In Bitcoin, whoever (miners) gets this “question” right is rewarded.
 The rewards are fees for processing the transaction.